-- Assess the nature and circumstances of the report - Address immediate physical safety & emotional well-being - Discuss the Complainant's expressed preference for manner of resolution and any barriers to proceeding - Notify the Complainant of the right to contact or decline to contact law enforcement if the conduct is criminal in nature, and if requested, assist them with notifying law enforcement - Notify the Complainant of the availability of medical treatment to address physical and mental health concerns and to preserve evidence - Notify the Complainant of the importance of preservation of evidence - Enter the report into the University's crime log, if applicable, as required by the Clery Act - Assess the reported conduct for the need for a timely warning under the Clery Act - Provide the Complainant with information about on-and off-campus resources - Notify the Complainant of the range of interim measures available - Provide the Complainant with an explanation of the procedural options, including voluntary resolution and formal resolution - Inform the Complainant and Respondent they may have a support person to assist them throughout the investigation and resolution of the complaint, and that the support person may accompany them to any meeting or proceeding under this policy.
+- The right to contact or decline to contact law enforcement if the conduct is criminal in nature, and if requested, assist them with notifying law enforcement. - Notify the Complainant of the availability of treatment to address physical and mental health concerns. - Notify the Complainant of the importance of preservation of evidence. - Provide the Complainant with an explanation of the procedural options, including the informal process and the formal grievance process. - Inform the Complainant that they may have an Advisor of their choosing to assist them throughout the investigation and resolution of the complaint, and that the Advisor may accompany them to any meeting or proceeding under this policy, and that they will be required to cross examine individuals if a formal hearing is pursued. - Explain the prohibition of retaliation.